opencv/opencv/doc/tutorials/introduction/test_writing/accuracy_test_writing.markdown

 - green (success)

-  It means that your code was successful build, all tests passed and you code style is right
+  It means that your code was successful build, all tests passed.

 - orange (warnings)